andrewsmith002/guess_the_word/README.md

 I manually tested this project by doing the following:

-<ul> Passed the code through a PEP8 linter and has minor issues</ul>
+<ul> Passed the code through a PEP8 linter and has minor issues relating to lines too long mostly</ul>
 <ul>Given invalid inputs where the user is asked to enter number of attempts</ul>
 <ul>Tested in my local terminal and the Code Institute Heroku terminal without any problems</ul>
 <br>